shenjiaxing/shenjiaxing.github.io/_pages/service.md

 - INFORMS Journal on Computing
 - Journal of the American Statistical Association
 - ISPRS Journal of Photogrammetry and Remote Sensing
+- GIScience & Remote Sensing
+- Computers in Biology and Medicine
+- Expert Systems With Applications

 ## Conference Reviewer
 - IJCAI